The 16 Types of Business Meetings (and Why They Matter)

 • A known set of people all familiar with one another.
 Team meetings fit here.

 • A group of people brought together to fit a need.
-Kickoffs, ideation sessions, workshops all fit here.
+Kickoffs, ideation sessions, and workshops all fit here.

 2. The expected leadership and participation styles.

-Every type of meeting has a “default” leader responsible for the meeting design; usually the boss or manager, a facilitator, or the person who asked for the meeting.
+Every type of meeting has a “default” leader responsible for the meeting design; usually the boss or manager, a facilitator, or the person who requested the meeting.
 Most also have an expected interaction style for participants that, when encouraged, gets the best results.
 Some meetings are collaborative, some very conversational, like one-on-ones, and some are very formal – almost hostile.
 Still others, like the All-Hands broadcast meeting, don’t require any active participation at all.

 3. The centrality of relationships.